 We are committed to understanding and responding to the interests and concerns of our stakeholders, including host communities, national and local governments, regulators, international and national NGOs and multilaterals.
+We engage with our stakeholders on an ongoing basis and are committed to ensuring meaningful consultation.
 The ability to build trust between Tullow and the governments and communities of our host countries, as well as industry partners and opinion formers is essential to building a sustainable operating environment.